Deep Bayesian Active Learning for Accelerating Stochastic Simulation: Methodology

 \subsection{Reward/Acquisition functions}

-For regression tasks, standard acquisition functions for active learning include Maximum Mean Standard Deviation (Mean STD), Maximum Entropy, Bayesian Active Learning by Disagreement (BALD), and random sampling \citep{gal2017deep}.
-With the distributions represented by NP, we explore various acquisition functions and their approximations.
-The temporal latent process in \ours{} encodes the internal mechanism of the stochastic simulator.
-We introduce a new acquisition function based on our unique NP design called {Latent Information Gain} (LIG).
+For regression tasks, standard acquisition functions for active learning include Maximum Mean Standard Deviation (Mean STD), Maximum Entropy, Bayesian Active Learning by Disagreement (BALD) or expected information gain (EIG), and random sampling \citep{gal2017deep}.
+We explore various acquisition functions and their approximations in the context of NP.
+We also introduce a new acquisition function based on our unique NP design called {Latent Information Gain} (LIG).
+The details of Mean STD and Maximum Entropy are shown in the Appendix \ref{app:acquisition}.